janwilmake/parallel-task-with-mcp/README.md

-# Building a company enrichment agent using a Pitchbook MCP with the Parallel Tasks API
+# Building a company enrichment agent using the Parallel Tasks API with MCP tools

 Parallel Tasks allow [MCP tool calling](https://docs.parallel.ai/features/mcp-tool-call) as part of their Task API (now in Beta) which is very exciting!
 Besides the task using web data this allows you to use any private data.
 In this guide I'm going to show you how this works.